NilayDemirbas/NilayDemirbas/README.md

 - 👋 Hi, I’m @NilayDemirbas
-- 👀 I’m interested in data
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning data science and web technologies
+- 🌱 I’m currently learning SQL and web technologies
 - 💞️ I’m looking to collaborate on coding, project management or etc.
 - 📫 How to reach me --> nilaydemirbass44 [at] gmail.com